 After reading it all, I do have to admit that even though there are so many interesting topics covered in this book, I found it difficult to pick it up again in the evenings and read.
 The text felt a bit dry, in that it wasn’t pulling me in.
 It felt more like an enumeration and explanation of facts.

 I also feel that this books will be more useful to researchers than practitioners.
 It focuses more on theory, creating complete visualization tools and uses many examples from tools created as part of research for a very specific task or user group.
-Combined with the rather high price I would suggest to go with the other books on this list (first).
+Depending on where your own preference in data visualization lies, I would suggest more graphical practitioners to go with the other books on this list (first).

 I actually bought the Dutch version of this book on a whim while at Infographic Conference in the Netherlands and I’m very glad that I did!
 This is a wonderfully complete book about Typography.
 Each spread of two pages is almost its own sub-sub chapter and explains one facet of typography.
 This can range from history lessons to more technical subjects like kerning to a specific category of fonts.
 Each page has a whole array of wonderful full-color examples to accompany the lesson of that spread, which makes for a very entertaining read.

 Even though each 2-pager can be read on its own, they are grouped into 6 actual chapters.
 The first is a very general chapter about reading and seeing; ways to read, how typography is used in marketing.
 Next a short chapter on organizing and planning a page by using grids.
 The third chapter is the biggest of the book and concerns type.
 How to recognize the different categories, how to choose a type and how to combine them.
 We get an entire history lesson from before Gutenberg to the typographic noise of the first commercial spreads to the (digital) trends of today.
 I loved reading it all.